Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Problem Formulation

 \subsubsection{Actions}

-To facilitate the training of MADRL, we unify the continuous action spaces to $[-1,1]$ by introducing control signals for ACs and EVs, respectively.
-The relationship between the control signals decided by the HEMS and the working power executed by home appliances is presented as follows.
+The problem \eqref{eq:problem} involves two categories of decision variables, namely the working power of ACs and the charging/discharging power of EVs.
+To facilitate the training of MARL, we unify the continuous action spaces of all decision variables to $[-1,1]$ by introducing control signals for ACs and EVs.
+Moreover, by designing the control signals, we rule out the possibility of generating policies that cause the loss of occupant comfort.